ddrmv/exercises-learning/data-structures-algorithms-udacity/README.md

 A hash function takes a value and uses it to create a list index to the value.
 Collisions - solutions (with donsides): larger lists, buckets storing collections.
 Load factor = Number of entries / Number of buckets.

+## Trees

+### Trees info

+Rood, nodes, fully connected, no cycles.
+Ancestor/descendant (parent/child) - levels.
+Siblinds, leaves.
+Extenral node (leaf), internal node (intermediate).
+Edges - connections.
+Pack - group of nodes.
+Height - distance from root to most distant leaf.
+A leaf has height of 0.
+Dept - distance to the root.
+Root has 0, first child 1.

+### Traversal

+BFS - Breath First Search - Every node on same level before visiting child nodes.
+* Level order (a BFS) - Root, all level 1, all level 2 (convention is left to right)...
+DFS - Depth First Search - All clind nodes first.
+* Pre-order - Check off a parent immediately, before seeing its children.
+* In-order - Check off a parent after checking its left child and coming back to it.
+* Post-order - Check off a parent after checking all its children.

+Binary tree - at most two children (0, 1 or 2).
+Perfect tree - each node has 2 children.
+Use helper recursive function plus starting-point function.